arunkd13/arunkd13.github.io/content/blog/keeping-up-with-youtube-channels.md

 One of them which I have personally used and like is the [NewPipe](https://newpipe.net/) Android app.
-This allows to search and browse videos from channels and also group your subscription based on topics, so that, you can have a more focussed video session catching up on a specific topic.
+This allows to search and browse videos from channels and also group your subscriptions based on topics, so that, you can have a more focussed video session catching up on a specific topic.
 I still would like a few improvements on the video feed screen, but since it is open source, I should be able to add them myself.
 Or I could even create my own